doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 # White-boxing AES128 in ~7 steps
 ## Introduction
 I'm no crypto-expert whatsoever but I'll still try to explain what "white-boxing" AES means for us.
 Currently, we have a block encryption primitive with the following signature `void aes128_enc_base(unsigned char in[16], unsigned char out[16], unsigned char key[16])`.
-One of the purpose of the white-boxing process is going to "remove", or I should use "hide" instead, the key.
+One of the purpose of the white-boxing process is going to "remove", or I should say "hide" instead, the key.
 Your primitive will work without any input key parameter, but the key won't be hard-coded either in the body of the function.
-You'll be able to encrypt things without any apparent key (and obviously without public key cryptography).
-Some people even say that you are transforming a symmetric encryption algorithm in an asymmetric one.
+You'll be able to encrypt things without any apparent key.

 A perfectly secure but unpractical version of a white-box AES would be to have a big hash-table: the keys would be every single possible plain-texts and the values would be their encrypted version with the key you want.
 That should give you a really clear idea of what a white-box is.
 But obviously storing that kind of table in memory is another problem by itself :-).

 Instead of using that "naive" idea, researchers came up with way to pre-compute "things" that involve the round-keys in order to hide everything.
 The other goal of a real white-box is to be resistant to reverse-engineering & dynamic/static analysis.
 Even if you are able to read whatever memory you want, you still should not be able to extract the key.
 The [NoSuchCon2013](https://github.com/0vercl0k/stuffz/tree/master/NoSuchCon2013) crackme is again a really good example of that: we had to wait for 2 years before [@doegox](https://twitter.com/doegox) actually works his magic to extract the key.

-The design of the implementation is really really important in order to make that key extraction process the more difficult possible.
+The design of the implementation is really really important in order to make that key extraction process the most difficult.

-In this part, we are using James A. Muir's paper to rewrite step by step our implementation in order to make it possible to combine several operations between them & make pre-computed table out of them.
-At the end of this part we should have a working AES128 encryption primitive that doesn't require a key.
+In this part, we are using James A. Muir's [paper](https://github.com/0vercl0k/stuffz/raw/master/wbaes_attack/docs/a_tutorial_on_whitebox_aes.pdf) to rewrite step by step our implementation in order to make it possible to combine several operations between them & make pre-computed table out of them.
+At the end of this part we should have a working AES128 encryption primitive that doesn't require an hard-coded key.
 But we will also build in parallel a tool used to generate the different tables our implementation is going to need: obviously, this tool is going to need both the key schedule & the encryption key to be able to generate the look-up tables.
 Long story short: the first steps are basically going to reorder / rewrite the logic of the encryption, & the last ones will really transform the implementation in a white-box.

 Anyway, let's go folks!

-## Step 1: bring the first *AddRoundKey* in the loop & kick out the last one out of it
+## Step 1: bring the first `AddRoundKey` in the loop & kick out the last one out of it
 This one is really easy: basically we just have to change our loop to start at `i=0` until `i=8` (inclusive), move the first `AddRoundKey` in the loop, and move the last one outside of it.

 The encryption loop should look like this now: